luiswirth/bsc-thesis/src/matter/mesh.typ

 Furthermore we can also compute the total differential of the barycentric coordinate functions based on the pseudo-inverse.
 This constitutes a natural basis for cotangent space $T^*_p sigma$ of the simplex $sigma$ at each point $p in sigma$.
-It is in fact the dual basis.
+It is in fact the dual basis @frankel:diffgeo.
 $
   (diff avec(lambda))/(diff avec(x))
   = amat(E)^dagger